aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 ## Function `create_with_owners`

-Creates a new multisig account with the specified additional owner list and signatures required.

-@param additional_owners The owner account who calls this function cannot be in the additional_owners and there cannot be any duplicate owners in the list.
-@param num_signatures_required The number of signatures required to execute a transaction.
-Must be at least 1 and at most the total number of owners.
+Creates a new multisig account with the specified additional owner list and signatures required.<br/><br/> @param additional_owners The owner account who calls this function cannot be in the additional_owners and there<br/> cannot be any duplicate owners in the list.<br/> @param num_signatures_required The number of signatures required to execute a transaction.
+Must be at least 1 and<br/> at most the total number of owners.

 <pre><code>public entry fun create_with_owners(owner: &amp;signer, additional_owners: vector&lt;address&gt;, num_signatures_required: u64, metadata_keys: vector&lt;string::String&gt;, metadata_values: vector&lt;vector&lt;u8&gt;&gt;)<br/></code></pre>